josped385/CurveTracer/README.md

 # CurveTracer
 This repository contains applications that helps the user to plot the characteristic curves of diodes and MOSFET transistors using NI myDAQ.
 Some additional features are built into the applications; curve fitting, extraction of parameters, saturation limits, etc.

-The application has been programmed in tweo languages: MATLAB and Python.
+The application has been programmed in two languages: MATLAB and Python.

 # MATLAB Curve Tracer